-They wrote in many genres (dialogues, essays, letters, plays, poems, treatises) and in their native languages—Danish, Dutch, English, French, German, Italian, Latin, Polish, Portuguese, Russian, Spanish, and Ukrainian.
+They wrote in many genres (dialogues, essays, letters, plays, poems, treatises) and in their native languages—Dutch, English, French, German, Italian, Latin, Polish, Portuguese, Russian, Scandinavian, and Spanish.

 At the same time, they pressed for a wider recognition of women’s intellectual and moral capacities, a campaign in which they were joined by a few male advocates and defenders.

 The series “The Other Voice in Early Modern Europe,” Margaret L. King and Albert Rabil, Jr., founding co-editors, established itself at the University of Chicago Press where, between 1996 and 2010, 60 titles were published in the Chicago Series.
 This site lists all of the titles published in the Chicago Series; clicking on a cover image will direct readers to the University of Chicago Press website, where the title can be ordered online.
 Gladys Krieble Delmas Foundation was instrumental in establishing the Series in Toronto.
 The title list for the Toronto Series began to take shape; Elizabeth H. Hageman was appointed as Editor, English Texts and assumed responsibility for developing the English texts portion of the list.
 The first Iter-CRRS publication in the Toronto Series appeared in late 2009 and by the end of 2014, 35 titles had been published.